Connected by the Sea

-Connected by the Sea: This installation aims to take visitors on a walk down the main pier at the shipyard at HarborArts in East Boston.
+in East Boston.
 In response to the place itself, people visiting here are drawn to leave the land and walk out onto the pier where they can experience the water all around them and view the Boston skyline in a unique and complete panorama.
-Covering the entire thousand-foot-long pier and continuing into the parking lot, this series of 17 tattoo designs with connecting elements stained into the cement surface of the pier, points out the different places and peoples we have been connected to by sea.
+Covering the entire thousand-foot-long pier and continuing into the HarborArts lot, this series of 19 tattoo designs with connecting elements stained into the cement surface of the pier, honors some of the different peoples and cultures we have been connected to by sea.
 The aim is to give a sense of Boston’s rich history as a trade center and tell a more inclusive story of who we are.

 “For Mike Franklin, The Art’s the Thing in Hyattsville” —The Washington Post

 “…impressive contribution to the street and building-scape and to the Arts in Hyattsville” —East City Art